International Music Summit 2013 - The Final Report

 IMS 2013’s high points included keynotes from Jean-Michel Jarre, Sven Väth, and Nile Rodgers returning for a second year in a row “post Daft Punk” plus blogger Bob Lefsetz cut to the chase with two hard-hitting statements.
 Perhaps the biggest story to emerge from IMS was the news that the annual IMS Anthem, created each year by an artist nominated by the event partners, was to be auctioned off for charity.
 This was a reaction to it being created by Nile Rodgers and remixed by Eats Everything - two of the hottest names around at the moment, the former for producing Daft Punk.
 IMS will reveal full details this week about how to bid for the record - with the advance fee going to the cancer charity set up by Rodgers.

 Key highlights from the event were

 - IMS Business Report announced that the genre is now worth $4.5 billion a year globally.
 Vegas now contributes $600 million in direct revenues alone.
 And the industry has seen over $300 million in acquisition in the last 12 months from just Live Nation and SFX Entertainment, with more expected.
 USA digital track sales have grown to over three times that of other major genres

-- Long serving Def Mix agency / management company creator Judy Weinstein presented with the IMS Pioneer Award by her own artist David Morales plus industry rivals David Levy (WME) and Maria May (CAA) in an emotional moment on stage
+- Long-serving Def Mix agency/management company creator Judy Weinstein was presented with the IMS Pioneer Award by her own artist David Morales plus industry rivals David Levy (WME) and Maria May (CAA) in an emotional moment on stage

 IMS 2013 had over 550 paid delegates plus speakers, media and sponsors.
 Attendees came from 39 countries this year.
 Full information about the IMS Anthem will be announced this week, and information about Early Bird prices for 2014 for both IMS Engage and IMS Ibiza will be revealed shortly.